The application period for the 2024 Wu Tsai Neuroscience:Translate award program is now open!

 - If the project has not already been disclosed to the Office of Technology Licensing (OTL), it is strongly recommended that an Invention and Technology Disclosure be submitted to OTL by the deadline.
 SEE THE INVENTOR DISCLOSURE PAGE LOCATED ON THE OTL SITE.

 Grants may be requested for up to $100,000 direct cost for one year.
 Include a justification for all category items/personnel.
 Funds may be used for salary support of graduate students and other research staff, but may not be used for general staff or administrative support.
 Operating supplies, non-capital equipment items, prototyping expenses, imaging time and travel directly associated with the research activity are examples of eligible budget items.
 Budget details should include general categories such as personnel, supplies, travel, non-capital equipment and other project-related expenses.
 Submit by using the linked budget page template.

 - Biosketch of co-principal investigators (not to exceed 5 pages each)

 - List ream members, include the proposed role in the research project

 - Relevant literature references

 Renewal applications will be evaluated on a competitive basis during the same review process as new applications.
 In addition to the content outlined above, a renewal application must include a brief comparison of milestones achieved vs. those planned in the original submission.

-No-Cost Extensions are allowed.
-An NCE application is required and will be strictly reviewed for compliance with the award deliverables and project.
+No-Cost Extension requests are by application. are allowed.
+Applications will be strictly reviewed for compliance with the award deliverables and project.
 Applications are due one month prior to award end date by downloading the linked form template.

 Questions?
 Please contact Program Manager, Linda Lucian: email@example.com.